hchan/tachyonsJourney/README.md

 But it was too late, for then, it happened ... the Big Bang.
 The singularity had exploded and particles started to fly outwards ... including the Girl Tachyon.
-Mission: Keep the Girl Tachyon in range.
+*Mission*: Keep the Girl Tachyon in range.
-Game: Dodge asteroids as you try to keep up with the Girl Tachyon
+*Game*: Dodge asteroids as you try to keep up with the Girl Tachyon

 # Chapter 2 - Lost and all alone
 Time: 200 million years after the big bang